 No Medical Exam Life Insurance and Other Offerings that are Beneficial for Seniors

-For those who are concerned about funeral planning, Prudential provides information about making these plans – including how to select a funeral home, as well as the costs and options of various other services.
+If you’re concerned about funeral planning, Prudential provides information about making these plans – including how to select a funeral home, as well as the costs and options of various other services.
 Pre-planning one’s funeral can help to relieve financial stress that loved ones feel at an already difficult time in their lives.

 Additional Products and Services Available Through Prudential

 In addition to an extensive list of life insurance coverage products, Prudential also offers other products and services to its customers.
 These include:

 - Investments – Prudential offers many different investment options, which can help to grow wealth and to keep money safe.
 Clients of Prudential can also have a customized retirement savings plan created that can assist them to be more financially secure in retirement.

 - Retirement Annuities – Annuities can be particularly appealing to seniors and those who are approaching retirement, as well as to those who are already retired.
 This is because the money that is inside of an annuity’s account is allowed to grow on a tax-deferred basis – allowing it the opportunity to compound exponentially over time.
 An annuity can also provide a lifetime guaranteed stream of income.
 With this income option, the annuity will continue to pay out an income stream to the individual for the remainder of his or her lifetime – regardless of how long that may be.
 Often, an annuity will also offer additional features, such as a death benefit, which can assure beneficiaries receipt of their funds without having to go through the costly and time-consuming process of probate.

 Getting Affordable Life Insurance with Prudential